maucejo/slydekit/README.md

 - animation: Slydekit slightly adapts the `item-by-item` and `alternatives` functions from Polylux.

-- outline: Slydekit adapts and extends the `progressive-outline` and `mini-slides` and borrows `adaptive-columns` from Touying.
+- outline: Slydekit adapts and extends the `progressive-outline`, `mini-slides` and `adaptive-columns` from Touying.

 ## Main features